Napoldej/ku-polls/README.md

 This app was created as part of the [Individual Software Process]( https://cpske.github.io/ISP) course at [Kasetsart University](https://www.ku.ac.th).

+## Installation

+To be added.
+If the procedure is long, put it in the wiki or a separate file.

+## Running the Application

+To be added.

 All project documents are in the [Project Wiki](https://github.com/Napoldej/ku-polls/wiki).

 - [Vision Statement](https://github.com/Napoldej/ku-polls/wiki/Vision-and-Scope)